discordjs/guide/guide/popular-topics/reactions.md

 const Discord = require('discord.js');
 const client = new Discord.Client({ partials: ['MESSAGE', 'CHANNEL', 'REACTION'] });
 client.on('messageReactionAdd', async (reaction, user) => {
-	// When a reaction is received, check if the reaction is partial if (reaction.partial) {
+	// When a reaction is received, check if the structure is partial if (reaction.partial) {
-		// If the message this reaction belongs to was removed the fetching might result in an API error, which should be handled try {
+		// If the message this reaction belongs to was removed, the fetching might result in an API error which should be handled try {
 			await reaction.fetch();
 		} catch (error) {